department-of-veterans-affairs/va.gov-team/products/content-localization/Research/multilingual-research-2021/research-plan.md

   - Very well (Disqualify)

 #### 2. **Secondary criteria / Would like to have** - what other criteria would strengthen your results?
- - At least 1 participant who has signed in to their VA.gov account within the past 6 months
+ - At least 1 participant who has signed in to the account they use to access VA.gov within the past 6 months
  - At least 1 participant who is enrolled in VA health care
  - At least 2 participants who weren't born in the U.S. or who have at least 1 parent who wasn’t born in the U.S.
  - At least 1 person who doesn’t have a college degree (to include enlisted Veterans)